maximilian-armuss-dev/melformer/README.md

 Instead of working with raw audio directly, Melformer introduces a custom audio format (`.tiaf`) that stores a fixed number of samples per **beat**—not per second.
 This beat-aligned representation allows the model to treat audio like a sequence of tokens, similar to words in NLP.

-## 🎯 Project Goals

-- ✅ Develop a beat-aligned audio format (`.tiaf`) for tokenizing music data
-- ✅ Build an encoder/decoder architecture based on **VQ-VAE**
-- ⏳ Integrate a **transformer** between encoder and decoder
-- ⏳ Train the model to **generate music autoregressively**
-- 🚀 Enable controllable, efficient generation of musical sequences

 ## 🧠 Ideas & Theory

 ### 🎼 The `.tiaf` Format